Join the Global Breast Cancer Movement

 Prospective Study

 An observational study that follows people forward in time.
-See Cohort Study
+See Cohort Study.

-Prosthetic (Breast Prosthetic)
+Prosthetic (Breast Prosthetic, Prosthesis)

 An artificial breast form that can be worn under clothing after a mastectomy.